microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.DecoderAttention"></a><a name="com.microsoft.decoderattention">**com.microsoft.DecoderAttention**</a>

   This DecoderAttention supports self attention and cross attention, key and value cache, and key_padding_mask.
+The attention mask is not support at the moment.
-  Some boolean parameters are passed by runtime input for generic attention in decoder
+  Some boolean parameters are passed by runtime input for generic purpose

 #### Version